Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Numerical Results

 \subsection{Performance of Minimum Rate Maximization}

-Here, we explore the performance of the proposed SCO-IIA and SCO-ICBA schemes in both the downlink and the uplink of both CFmMIMO and COmMIMO under the considered beamforming schemes when optimizing the worst user's downlink or uplink FBLC rate.

 Fig. \ref{fig:RateCDF_DL_MinRate} depicts the CDF plots of the downlink rates for both GUs in Fig. \ref{fig:RateCDF_DL_MinRate_GUs} and UAVs in Fig. \ref{fig:RateCDF_DL_MinRate_UAVs} when served by COmMIMO and CFmMIMO under the considered beamforming techniques while optimizing the worst user's rate by using both SCO-IIA and SCO-ICBA schemes.
-Obviously, when maximizing the worst user's rate, the best GUs' downlink performance can be achieved using SCO-IIA scheme with CFmMIMO under PZF beamforming as depicted from Fig. \ref{fig:RateCDF_DL_MinRate_GUs}.
-On the other hand, Fig. \ref{fig:RateCDF_DL_MinRate_UAVs} shows that the SCO-ICBA scheme when applied on COmMIMO ZF transmission can achieve the best UAVs' downlink rate performance.
+Obviously, when maximizing the worst user's rate, the best GUs' downlink performance can be achieved using SCO-IIA scheme with CFmMIMO under PZF beamforming at the price of the UAVs performance as depicted from Fig. \ref{fig:RateCDF_DL_MinRate_GUs} and Fig. \ref{fig:RateCDF_DL_MinRate_UAVs}.
+On the other hand, the SCO-ICBA scheme when applied on COmMIMO ZF transmission can achieve the best UAVs' downlink rate performance at the price of the GUs performance.

 Fig. \ref{fig:RateCDF_UL_MinRate} demonstrates the uplink rates performance comparison between SCO-IIA and SCO-ICBA schemes when the worst user's uplink rate is optimized assuming both COmMIMO and CFmMIMO networks under the considered receive beamforming techniques for GUs in Fig. \ref{fig:RateCDF_UL_MinRate_GUs} and UAVs in Fig. \ref{fig:RateCDF_UL_MinRate_UAVs}.
-Particularlt, Fig. \ref{fig:RateCDF_UL_MinRate_GUs} illustrates that, in the case of optimizing the worst user's rate, the best GUs' uplink rate performance can be achieved when the SCO-IIA is employed with the CFmMIMO network under PZF reception.
-On the other hand, the SCO-IIA with COmMIMO under ZF reception achieves the best UAVs performance as clearly noticed from Fig. \ref{fig:RateCDF_UL_MinRate_UAVs}.
+Particularly, Fig. \ref{fig:RateCDF_UL_MinRate_GUs} illustrates that, in the case of optimizing the worst user's rate, the best GUs' uplink rate performance can be achieved when the SCO-IIA is employed with the CFmMIMO network under PZF reception.
+At the same time, SCO-IIA with PZF and CFmMIMO guarantees at relatively good UAVs' performance as depicted from Fig. \ref{fig:RateCDF_UL_MinRate_UAVs}.
+On the other hand, both SCO-IIA and SCO-ICBA schemes with COmMIMO under ZF reception improves the UAVs performance significantly at the price of the GUs performance as noticed from Fig. \ref{fig:RateCDF_UL_MinRate_UAVs} and Fig. \ref{fig:RateCDF_UL_MinRate_GUs}.